 Follow the field edge round to the right and keep ahead where the hedge ends, downhill on a grassy strip to a narrow road (Ridlands Lane).
 Ignore the signposted footpath opposite and turn left onto this quiet lane, taking care as there is no pavement.
 In 100m, where it bends right, turn right onto a bridleway into Ridlands Grove.

 Take any route to the opposite corner of the wood.
 Continue alongside a golf fairway and turn right onto a long straight bridleway leading to the club house.
 Go across the A25 and continue along the edge of the golf course, parallel to Grub Street.
 Cut across two golf fairways onto a footpath sloping down the hillside to Limpsfield's High Street.
-Turn right and go down this narrow street to The Bull inn.
+Turn right and go down this narrow street.

 For the suggested route head N on the bridleway, turning right at a path junction after 100m to stay near the edge of the wood.
 The broad grassy path curves round to the left and goes gently downhill.
 50m before turning left at the bottom of the wood Hedgehog Hall11 is just off to the left, with Peter Rabbit's Post Office at the corner.

 If you detour into the wood you might find two more whimsical creations on one of the paths from the car park on Ridlands Lane, Fox Villa and Badger Barracks.

 Continue on the path along the bottom of the wood, then in the same direction alongside a golf fairway.
 At the far end turn right at a major path junction onto a long straight tree-lined bridleway heading NW, with a string of properties behind a high wooden fence on your right.
 In 500m go past vehicle barriers and through Limpsfield Chart Golf Club's car park to the A25, with a lane (Grub Street) opposite.